freqtrade/freqtrade/docs/freqai.md

 !!!
 Note
     In dry/live, this is all precomputed and handled automatically.
 Thus, `startup_candle` has no influence on dry/live.

+!!!
+Note
+    Although fractional `backtest_period_days` is allowed, the user should be ware that the `--timerange` is divided by this value to determine the number of models that FreqAI will need to train in order to backtest the full range.
+For example, if the user wants to set a `--timerange` of 10 days, and asks for a `backtest_period_days` of 0.1, FreqAI will need to train 100 models per pair to complete the full backtest.
+This is why it is physically impossible to truly backtest FreqAI adaptive training.
+The best way to fully test a model is to run it dry and let it constantly train.
+In this case, backtesting would take the exact same amount of time as a dry run.

 ## Running Freqai

 ### Training and backtesting